Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 #### Pamphlet
 - 2 Panels of the back pages were completed.
 	- Editing images in Photoshop took time which caused the 3rd panel have no progress.
+#### Infographic
+- First half of infographic finished
+	- Previously gathered images did not feel appropriate for the infographic so research for more images commenced.

 ### 20:00 - 21:00
 #### Website